 Image Source: @craftydeesigns

 I promise purple isn’t my favorite color lol!
-I love the flowy watercolor lettering, the addition of the quote and its minimalist look.
+However, I love the flowing watercolor lettering, the addition of the quote and its minimalist look.

 Image Source: @kobieta_z_pasja

 I love the unique art because of it’s charm and motivational power!